adrianwithah/visualise/README.md

 - Linear Algebra

 # Installation
+***Currently only tested for Android***

-Transfer Visualise.apk file into phone.
+Transfer Visualise.apk file into Android device.
 Opening the file will lead to installation of the app.

 # Usage